PranavGrandhi/GPU_Accelerated_Vector_Indexing/README.md

-# GPU Accelerated Vector Indexing
+# GPU Accelerated Vector Database Querying

-This project demonstrates efficient vector indexing using GPU acceleration, applied to a large-scale dataset of Wikipedia articles.
+This project demonstrates efficient vector database querying using GPU acceleration, applied to a large-scale dataset of Wikipedia articles.
 The process involves embedding generation, clustering, and approximate nearest neighbor search (GPU accelerated) to retrieve relevant articles based on input queries.

 ## Dataset